BrandonKirbyson/VSCode-Animations/README.md

 <hr />

 **VSCode Animations** is a Visual Studio Code extension that adds clean animations to the vscode UI.
-This is the **first** extension to add animations to vscode and is a **must-have** because vscode lacks many needed animations that this extension easily provides, not to mention that it also adds **many more** animations and is all **customizable**.
+This is the **first** and **only** extension to add animations to vscode and is a **must-have** because vscode lacks many needed animations that this extension easily provides, not to mention that it also adds **many more** animations and is all **customizable**.

 > This extension is actively being developed and will gain many more animations over time.
+Feel free to request any animations you would like to see added!

 Check it out on [github](https://github.com/BrandonKirbyson/VSCode-Animations)!